 A simple fact of strata living is that each strata’s levies are not the same.
-These mandatory fees can vary enormously depending on the type of building you own in, the services it provides, and can also be influenced by your strata management and how efficiently they are delivering their services.
+These mandatory body corporate fees can vary enormously depending on the type of building you own in, the services it provides, and can also be influenced by your strata management and how efficiently they are delivering their services.
 Here are some of the more common things to keep in mind when considering whether your strata levies are providing good value.

 The types of strata levies